Management Assistance Grants

 What We Fund

 All Management Assistance Grants must be used to hire a third party expert to develop a solution for a capacity building challenge.
-Below is a list of the areas of capacity building we can support.
+Below is a list of the priority areas of capacity building we can support.

 Note: Management Assistant Grants (MAGs) are not made to cover fees and/or costs already incurred, or projects already under way, including capacity-building projects for which the organization has already signed contracts with its preferred provider.
 Additionally, The Forbes Funds does not provide operating, program, or staffing support.